Possibilities for Missing Multiple Tooth

 Despite advancements in dental health, many people in the general population are still having to replace lost teeth.
 Keeping a full set of teeth is not as easy as it used to be because popular culture is flooded with foods that cause rapid degeneration of teeth.
 Habits like teeth grinding and smoking are also contributing to the loss of teeth.
 Arguably, smoking affects a much larger scope of the population as compared to teeth grinding.

 Old age is also a key factor when it comes to the loss of teeth.
 The body becomes weaker as it grows older and loss of teeth is often one of the implications.
-Older people also face a higher risk of tooth loss in cases where they have a habit which jeopardizes their oral health.
+Older people also face a higher risk of tooth loss in cases where they have a habit that jeopardizes their oral health.

 There are choices for replacement if you have lost multiple teeth